A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

-This construction is covered in more detail in \cite{jansma2023higher}.
+This construction has previously been discussed in more detail in \cite{jansma2023higher}.
+Note that when only the smallest elements of the powerset mereology---the singleton sets---have non-zero interactions, the theory reduces to its `reductionistic' version where all variables are independent.

 The powerset decomposition of entropy and surprisal is the simplest option, by far the most common, and the basis of all Shannon information theory.
-However, in recent years, other decompositions have been proposed, motivated at least in part by the fact that higher-order mutual information can become negative, which has hindered the operational interpretation of higher-order information quantities.
+However, in recent years, other decompositions have been proposed, motivated at least in part by the fact that higher-order mutual information can become negative, which has hindered its operational interpretation.
+One of these alternative decompositions is called the \textit{partial information decomposition}.